 Talk to your doctor

 If you’re worried, talk to your doctor.
 They can perform a risk assessment and determine your elderly relative’s likelihood of experiencing a fall.
-If they decide they are at risk, they can help you create an action plan.
+If they decide they’re at risk, they can help you create an action plan.

 Personal alarms come in many shapes and sizes, and are designed to help older people call for help if they suffer a fall or feel unwell.
 Our Care Go fall detection devices will give you the peace of mind that your loved one will not be left experiencing a ‘long lie’ after a fall, which can have a negative impact on both physical and mental health.

-Our personal alarm service is monitored 24 hours a day, and in the event of an emergency we can call friends, family and the emergency services.
+Our personal alarm service is monitored 24 hours a day, and in the event of an emergency friends and family are immediately alerted, as well as the emergency services should they be required.